How to Build a Wide “Cobra Back” as a Natural Lifter

 Back Training: Know the Muscles to Work With

-The bulk of the back muscles can be divided into four distinctive groups of muscle fibers:
+The bulk of the back muscles can be divided into four distinct groups of muscle fibers:

 - Trapezius muscle (or “traps”).